mrlerdahl/RoutineFitness/README.md

 ### Database Diagram
 ![alt text](/ProjectFiles/RTDatabaseDiagram.JPG)

-## Entity Relationship Diagram
+## Preliminary Entity Relationship Diagram
 ![alt text](/ProjectFiles/ERD2.jpg)
-As mentioned in the description there will no longer be a user profile or a journal, this feature will be added once the main concept is completed.
+As mentioned in the description there will no longer be a user profile page nor a journal page, this feature will be added once the main concept is completed.

 ## UML Diagram
 ![alt text](/ProjectFiles/UML.jpg)